 Hard neck varieties of garlic develop a central stock, which grows straight up and then makes one or two loops.
 This part of the garlic plant is called a scape.
 The scape contains a bulge where bulbils will form.

 Around the end of June to the beginning of July the scapes can be removed.
 This is so the plant won't put energy into producing bulbils but will instead put all its energy into producing a large bulb.
 Many people don't realize that the scape is an edible part of the garlic plant.
 Although the flavour of the scape is milder than the bulb it can be substituted any time garlic is called for.
 We recommend eating scapes within three weeks of being picked.
 Fresh scapes will last up to three weeks in the refrigerator.
 Scapes can also be pickled.
 The same brine for cucumbers can be used for scapes.
 The taste will amaze you.

 Harvest takes place during the first and second week of August.
-This is very exciting since everything is taken out of the ground and you can finally see the end result.
 We dig up the garlic when about one third of the leaves turn brown.
 It is necessary, especially with our heavy soil, to use an undercutter to loosen the plants from the soil or the bulbs will bruise or break off the stem when they are pulled out.
 The dirt is removed from the bulb and roots by hand and they are put into storage to cure for about five to seven days before making available for sale.